Willowlark/thelittlethingswemiss/_posts/aurii_posts/2018-01-01-Tyndall-Tower.md

 ---

 A rough map of the interior of Tyndall Tower in Theanovene.
-As it's a frequent place to set side stories, it get's a this extra detail.

 ![](https://i.imgur.com/QSbmChn.jpg)